Anchor: Evolution of the anchor

 The earliest anchors were probably rocks, and many rock anchors have been found dating from at least the Bronze Age.
-Pre-European Maori waka (canoes) used one or more hollowed stones, tied with flax ropes, as anchors.
+Pre-European Māori waka (canoes) used one or more hollowed stones, tied with flax ropes, as anchors.
 Many modern moorings still rely on a large rock as the primary element of their design.
-However, using pure mass to resist the forces of a storm only works well as a permanent mooring; a large enough rock would be nearly impossible to move to a new location.
+However, using pure weight to resist the forces of a storm works well only as a permanent mooring; a large enough rock would be nearly impossible to move to a new location.

 The ancient Greeks used baskets of stones, large sacks filled with sand, and wooden logs filled with lead.
 According to Apollonius Rhodius and Stephen of Byzantium, anchors were formed of stone, and Athenaeus states that they were also sometimes made of wood.
 Such anchors held the vessel merely by their weight and by their friction along the bottom.

 Fluked anchors

 Iron was afterwards introduced for the construction of anchors, and an improvement was made by forming them with teeth, or "flukes", to fasten themselves into the bottom.
 This is the iconic anchor shape most familiar to non-sailors.

 This form has been used since antiquity.
 The Roman Nemi ships of the 1st century AD used this form.
-The Viking Ladby ship (probably 10th century) used a fluked anchor of this type, made entirely of iron.
+The Viking Ladby ship (probably 10th century) used a fluked anchor of this type, made of iron, which would have had a wooden stock mounted perpendicular to the shank and flukes to make the flukes contact the bottom at a suitable angle to hook or penetrate.